For almost 25 years, I have been selling franchises - usually for capital intensive projects.

-3. Less Work: A sales process will eliminate inqueries early on.
-You will stop wasting time & start closing more deals by working with less inqueries and more probable purchasers.
+A sales process will eliminate inquiries early on.
+You will stop wasting time & start closing more deals by working with less inquiries and more probable purchasers.

 Finally, a franchise sale process has to lead a probable purchaser through the questions that are important to the purchaser and not on what you believe are the great features of your system!